marcushio/FireAgents/README.md

 The design document is in the doc folder.

 ### Known Issues
+Does not have LogEntry class
+Does not have Coordinate class
 Does not read in config file.
 Does not extract data from config file strings into any structures.
+Does not handle redundant station specs coming in from the config file

 ### Testing and Debugging